bucs110a0spring22/ch-10-lab-WhileCrocodile/README.md

 ## SUMMARY:
 A combat game between a turtle hero and stickmen enemies.
 #### Unique Feature
- < Describe the unique feature you added >
+Adds an alternate win condition.
+Win the game by planting (50) trees, and becoming a hero of environmental justice!

 ## GRACE DAYS
 Grace days used for this assignment: 0

-Grace days remaining: 0/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
 N/A